 Forget The Personal Stuff

-Yes, it’s tempting to bring a bunch of stuff from home for your new desk, but it’s probably a good idea to find out where your desk even is before you start decorating it with pictures of you and bae on holiday in the South Pacific.
+Yes, it’s tempting to bring a bunch of stuff from home for your new desk, but it’s probably a good idea to find out where your desk even is before you start decorating it with pictures of you and your love on holiday in the South Pacific.
 Bring out your inner minimalist until you’ve settled in.

 Ditch Your Lunch